Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Export' and resource 'complete Things database as structured JSON', making the purpose evident.
-It also provides three use cases (debugging, backup, data processing).
-However, it doesn't explicitly differentiate from sibling tools like 'things_summary', which might also provide data but in a different format or scope.
+The description clearly states the verb 'Export', the resource 'complete Things database', and the format 'structured JSON'.
+It also lists use cases (debugging, backup, data processing), distinguishing it from sibling tools that create or update individual items.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.